mercurywave/hefe/README.md

-replace("a", "b") // replace all "a" characters with "b" in the stream concat(arr) // append arr onto the current array stream piece(":", 3) // returns the thir piece in between ":" characters of a string contains("text") // returns true if the string contains "text" slice(1, -1) // returns subset of array or substring
+replace("a", "b") // replace all "a" characters with "b" in the stream concat(arr) // append arr onto the current array stream at(4) // access a single element at a specific element piece(":", 3) // returns the thir piece in between ":" characters of a string contains("text") // returns true if the string contains "text" slice(1, -1) // returns subset of array or substring